carbon-language/carbon-lang/clang/docs/UsersManual.rst

                               Enable linker dead stripping of globals in AddressSanitizer -fsanitize-address-poison-custom-array-cookie
-                              Enable poisoning array cookies when using custom operator new[] in AddressSanitizer -fsanitize-address-use-after-scope
+                              Enable poisoning array cookies when using custom operator new[] in AddressSanitizer -fsanitize-address-use-after-return=<mode>
+                              Select the mode of detecting stack use-after-return in AddressSanitizer: never | runtime (default) | always
+      -fsanitize-address-use-after-scope
                               Enable use-after-scope detection in AddressSanitizer
       -fsanitize-address-use-odr-indicator